 The Live Music Professionals program is an initiative of the Victorian Government delivered by Music Victoria.

-Live Music Professionals is a business coaching program aimed at enabling small-to-medium, Victorian live music businesses to succeed.
-If you’re a Victorian independent promoter, venue owner, band booker or venue manager who wants to build their live music business then this program could be for you!
+Live Music Professionals is a business coaching program that works with Victorian independent promoters, venue owners, band bookers or venue managers who want to build their small to medium live music businesses.

-Successful applicants to the Live Music Professionals program will be coached in key areas tailored to their business needs.
-They’ll also be involved in opportunities such as:
+Successful applicants to the Live Music Professionals program are coached in key areas tailored to their business needs.
+They’re also involved in opportunities such as:

 - Being matched with professional coaches for one-on-one sessions